Magisk-Modules-Repo/WDAnimationcxair/README.md

 - Fixed wrong syntax.
 - A road to Magisk Manager Template

+### NOTE! - EMOJIS ARE NOT DEVICE DEPENDENT, CAN BE INSTALLED TO ANY ANDROID DEVICE RUNNING MAGISK 18+.

 ### If u have any issue or support request for your device please create an issue [here](https://github.com/Magisk-Modules-Repo/WDAnimationcxair/issues) or conta'ct me using Telegram [Mikesew1320](https://t.me/Mikesew1320)